-At World Bicycle Relief, we strongly believe, as stated in the UN resolution, “the bicycle can serve as a tool for development and as a means not just of transportation but also of access to education and healthcare.”
+At World Bicycle Relief, we strongly agree, as stated in the World Bicycle Day UN resolution, that “the bicycle can serve as a tool for development and as a means not just of transportation but also of access to education and healthcare.”